 Aga Khan Museum

 The Aga Khan Museum opened in Toronto in September 2014.
 Its aim is to offer unique insights and new perspectives into Islamic civilizations and the cultural threads that bind us all together.
 The Aga Khan Museum is truly one of a kind.
 The Museum’s architecture, gardens, permanent collection, exhibitions, performing arts, educational programs, restaurant and shop all set it apart – not only within the GTA but throughout the world.
-Field Day was asked to develop strategies, positioning and tactical outreach initiatives for the Museum’s exhibitions.
+Field Day was contracted as creative AOR in the fall of 2014 and currently develops the messaging strategy and creative campaigns for the Museum's exhibitions, performing arts and other offerings.